-The very compact design offers an output power of up to 800 mW and an excellent beam quality with a beam propagation factor of $M^2 < 1.2$ in both directions.
+The very compact design offers an output power of up to 800 mW and an excellent beam quality with a beam propagation factor of M^2 < 1.2 in both directions.
 The coupling efficiency for a single mode fibre exceeds 60 %.
-The centre wavelength of the 780 nm-diode can be preadjusted between 775 nm and 785 nm, other wavelength are also available.
-Mode-hop free tuning can be achieved via tuning of the grating with a piezoelectric actuator.
-This laser system operates single mode with a mode-hop free tuning range of up to 15 GHz without current modulation and a side mode suppression of better than 57 dB, as shown in figure 2.
+The center wavelength of the 780 nmdiode can be preadjusted between 775 nm and 785 nm, wavelength other are also available.
+Modehop free tuning can be achieved via tuning of the grating with a piezoelectric This laser actuator. system operates single mode with a modehop free tuning range of up to 15 GHz without current modulation and side mode а suppression of better than 55 dB, as shown in figure 2.
 The beam profile is shown in figure 3.
-For high resolution spectroscopy or for laser cooling a small linewidth is essential.
-Therefore, we determined the linewidth of this laser system via a heterodyne experiment with a Littman laser system, which has a linewidth of below 500 kHz in 1 ms. It appears that the linewidth of the high power laser is 1 MHz in 1 ms sweep time and in the dimension of 2 MHz in 10 ms. These measurements are shown in figure 5.
-The determined power stability of our high power laser is better than 1.8 GHz in 30 h as shown in Figure 4.
+For high resolution spectroscopy or for laser cooling a small linewidth essential.
+Therefore. determined the linewidth of this laser system via a heterodyne experiment with a Littman laser system, which has a linewidth of below 500 kHz in 1 ms. It appears that the linewidth of the high power laser is 1 MHz in 1 ms sweep time and in the dimension 12 MHz in 20 s.
+These of measurements are shown in figure 4.